 Why Dynamic CVV Matters

-Traditional CVV is static - once stolen, it can be reused.
-Dynamic CVV (CVC3) changes with each transaction using:
+Traditional CVV is static — once stolen, it can be reused.
+Dynamic CVV (CVC3) changes with each transaction, making stolen values useless for future transactions.

 Try It Yourself